Cops and robbers on $2K_2$-free graphs: Traps

-The purpose of this definition is that if the robber is on $u$ and the cops are on the vertices trapping $u$, then the robber cannot escape and will lose at the next turn.
-In fact, a trap is a generalization of the classical definition of a corner (also called an irreducible vertex) in the game with one cop, see \cite{Nowakowski}.
+In other words, a trap gives a winning position for the cops: if the robber is on a trap $u$ and the cops are on the vertices trapping $u$, then the robber cannot escape and will lose at the next turn.
+A trap is a generalization of the classical definition of a corner (also called an irreducible vertex) in the game with one cop, see \cite{nowakowski_vertex--vertex_1983}.
+We note that this concept coïncides with the concept of a $2$-trap in \cite{wagner_cops_2015} from which the terminology is inspired.
+The idea is also implicit in \cite{clarke_characterizations_2012}, in which one would write $u\preceq_1(x_1,x_2)$ to say that $u$ is trapped by $x_1,x_2$.
+We now define different types of traps.